Pheonnexx/hagura/_posts/2017-01-12-example1-resetpassword-email-link.md

 For Find property information we are currently sending out a temporary password via email.
 With this, the user would then have to log in with the temporary password and then they would be prompted to change their password.

-A user story wanted to change this so that a password reset link would be sent out via email.
+ In order to improve the security of the password reset solution and reduce the risk of hacking, a user story wanted to change the current solution so that a password reset link would be sent out via email.
 The user would then follow this link and they change their password and login.

 Design and user research had taken place when I took up the story, what needed to be considered next was what technology we were going to use to deliver the solution.
 We could continue to employ our current methods using the likes of ECNOT, an internal application, to send out our emails, or potentially use the GOV.UK Notify service which is currently in beta but useable in live by invited services.